“The Natural Protection of Russia’s Vulnerable Flank Towards the USA is About to Melt”

-The exercises off the coast of Alaska last week are the largest Russian war games in this area since Soviet times, according to Associated Press (AP).
+The recent exercises off the coast of Alaska are the largest Russian war games in this area since Soviet times, according to Associated Press (AP).

 More than 50 war ships and some 40 planes participated in the exercise in the Bering Sea, according to AP, quoting Russia’s Marine Chief, Admiral Nikolay Yemenov.